Disagreement percolation for the hard-sphere model

 The approach to disagreement percolation in~\cite{VanDenBerg_Maes__DisagreementPercolationInTheStudyOfMarkovFields__AP_1994} is a vertex-wise conditional coupling of two Markov fields on a finite graph.
 A uniform control of those couplings allows stochastic domination by a Bernoulli product field.
 This poses a problem on $\RRD$.
 The key insight is to flip the picture around.
 Start with the Bernoulli random field and reinterpret the conditional couplings as simultaneous dependent thinnings to the two dominated Markov fields.
 Transferring this to the PP case is non-trivial, but helpfully~\cite{VanDenBerg_Steif__PercolationAndTheHardCoreLatticeGasModel__SPA_1994} introduced an optimisation for the hard-core model.
 This reduces the thinning probability onto two hard-core models on a single vertex to a thinning probability of a single hard-core model.
+The equivalent of the discrete thinning probability is the rhs of~\eqref{eq_derivative}.
+This was the starting point of the generalisation to the PP case.
 In the PP case, this enables the independent construction on the disjoint domains in~\eqref{eq_twisted_def_zone}.
 It allows to ``twist'' two hard-sphere models of activity $\lambda$ under a single $\Poisson{\lambda}$ PP, i.e., have joint stochastic domination in~\eqref{eq_twisted_zone_dominate}.

 The overall recursive approach from the dependent vertex-wise couplings stays and translates into the recursive definition~\eqref{eq_twisted_def_rec}.
 The recursive definition of $\TwistedRec{B,C_1,C_2}$ demands that it is jointly measurable in the boundary conditions $C_1$ and $C_2$.
 By the above outline, this comes back to the measurability of $\HSPoiThin{B,C}$ in the boundary condition $C$.
-The classic dominating couplings between a Poisson PP and a hard-sphere model in~\cite{Georgii_Kueneth__StochasticComparisonOfPointRandomFields__JAP_1997} or following~\cite{Preston__RandomFields__LNM_Springer_1976} are implicit.
+The classic dominating couplings between a Poisson PP and a hard-sphere model in~\cite{Preston__SpatialBirthAndDeathProcesses__BIIS_1975, Georgii_Kueneth__StochasticComparisonOfPointRandomFields__JAP_1997} are implicit and do not provide this measurability readily.
+Besides the generalisation of the thinning probability from the discrete case, this is the main reason for the explicit construction of $\HSPoiThin{B,C}$ in Section~\ref{sec_thin_def}.
 But the $D=\emptyset$ case in~\eqref{eq_twisted_def_rec} suggests to use the dependent thinning approach for a single dominated hard-sphere model, too.
 In this case, the calculations are doable and lead to the dependent thinning in Definition~\ref{def_thin}.